Two women loading up a hefty luggage into an open car trunk in a parking lot.

 Carry-on or checked bag?
 I won’t choose for you, but I’ll let you know what I like to use.
 Away’s The Carry-On is my go-to for in-cabin baggage, as it fits most international airlines’ size requirements.
 And for a checked bag, I’ll pick the Away’s The Medium or The Large, depending on how much space I need.

-I love Away’s limited lifetime warranty, which has replaced not only specific damaged parts on my existing bags, but entire suitcases that have eventually broken over years of use.
+I love Away’s LifetimeCare™ Coverage, which can repair specific damaged parts on my existing bags and, within the coverage period, replace a suitcase if it can’t be repaired.
 And I mean years!
 My bags travel hundreds of thousands of miles a year, and it usually takes at least five years before I need to repair them, if at all.

 As for a personal item, I usually choose one of two bags.
 For my more adventurous trips, I use the Bagsmart Blast Quick Travel Backpack, as it’s super lightweight, has tons of pockets and is expandable if I need extra room.
 For business trips, I go with the Lo & Sons O.G.
 2, a sleek yet spacious nylon bag.